 The Saint Viti Church.
 In Wechmar.
 After the patron saint of the community and the church Veit Bach is probably named.

 Johann Sebastian Bach is born in the Bach city of Eisenach.
 High above the town is the Wartburg, which you connect with Martin Luther worldwide.

-One of the most exciting places in the Bach town of Eisenach: the Frauenplan.
-Three Bach highlights await the Johann Sebastian Bach fan: the Bach House, where Johann Sebastian Bach lived for almost 10 years but was not born, can be seen on the left, the second most famous Bach monument is on the right in front of the group of trees, and the most impressive and most recent offer ... the Bach Museum.
+One of the most exciting places in the Bach city Eisenach: the Frauenplan (... it's the name of a square, like Times Square).
+Three Bach highlights await all Johann Sebastian Bach fans: The Bach House, where Johann Sebastian Bach lived for almost 10 years but was not born, can be seen on the left, the second most famous Bach monument stands on the right in front of the group of trees and the most impressive and youngest attraction ... the Bach Museum.

 The Bach town of Ohrdruf offers even two Bach monuments.
 Measured by the density of inhabitants, this is the record among the Bach towns and Bach places.
 Not even Leipzig can accomplish such a result.
 In addition, two of the great composers are immortalized here on the Bach monument.
 It is the tribute that Beethoven paid to Bach: "Not "Bach", but "Sea" should be his name".
 By the way, there are 150 quotes about Johann Sebastian Bach ...
 Beethoven's about him is the most famous.
 For our US citizens here is some help: "Bach" in English is a "creek".

 The Bach city of Ohrdruf: It burnt terribly here – how weird that might sound – thank Goodness after my photo session.
 However: It's bad enough.